Manage Envoy as an Application Gateway

 - High-quality documentation, tooling, and a diverse group of project maintainers for support.

-Envoy Gateway will make it easy for users to leverage the power of Envoy.
+Envoy Gateway will make it easy for organizations to leverage the power of Envoy for “north-south” traffic.
 With its support for multiple user personas, organizations can leave their existing operational models unchanged.
 For example, infrastructure admins can use Envoy Gateway to provision and manage fleets of Envoys while application developers can simply route application traffic to their backend services.
-Executives and decision-makers can find comfort in knowing that Envoy Gateway is backed by the Envoy community.
+In addition, Envoy Gateway implements the Gateway API which aims to standardize and improve all the Kubernetes APIs that are currently used for ingress.

 Envoy is a highly successful open source project, as shown by its adoption in Istio, Tetrate Service Bridge, and its use in the enterprise – Lyft, Slack, and many others.
 Although Envoy has a wealth of capabilities, it can be daunting for a user to quickly learn and begin utilizing it.
 Envoy Gateway will abstract these complexities away from users.
 Envoy Gateway will support Envoy’s rich feature set, including: